levibyte/kmean_demo/README.md

 # kmean_demo
 The question is following: Given number K and some data, classify and put data into K buckets.

-This is silly atempt to address this question by implementing k-means algorithm, the most basic classification algorithm.
+This is silly atempt to address this question by implementing k-means, the most basic classification algorithm.
 For simplicty and visbility reasons I've choosen data to be 2d points on the surface.

 Overall algorithm's yield is **very much** depends on data distribution ( are they allready "split" into K buckets or spread randomly?) and on the choice of first pivot points.
 Therfore on some occasions it can split data ideally but next time it can be completly wrong.